jamesots/learnfpga/README.md

 * analogue2: 4th project.
 An improvement on the original analogue project, using an ADC component and shift registers.
 * fifo: An attempt at a dual clock fifo.
+* midi2: Making the midi transmitter into a component.

 Notes
 -----